DVSB/WIMUtil/README.md

 ## Usage Instructions 📜

+> **Note:** For new projects, please use [Winhance](https://github.com/memstechtips/Winhance) instead.

-To use **WIMUtil**, follow these steps to launch PowerShell as an Administrator and run the installation script:
+For those who specifically need this archived version, follow these steps to launch PowerShell as an Administrator and run the installation script:

 1. **Open PowerShell as Administrator:**
    - **Windows 10/11**: Right-click on the **Start** button and select **Windows PowerShell (Admin)** or **Windows Terminal (Admin)**. </br> PowerShell will open in a new window.